 Write COM Applications to Work with MATLAB

-To write applications that call MATLAB as a COM Automation server, consider using the MATLAB Engine API for .NET.
+Instead of writing applications that call MATLAB as a COM Automation server, consider using the MATLAB Engine API for .NET.
 For more information, see Call MATLAB from .NET.
-For examples, see:

 Automation is a COM protocol that allows one application (the controller or client) to control objects exported by another application (the server).
 MATLAB supports COM Automation server capabilities on Microsoft® Windows® operating systems.
 Any Windows program that can be configured as an Automation client can control MATLAB.

 If you need to maintain existing code created for MATLAB R2022a or earlier that calls MATLAB as a COM Automation server, see these topics.

 If you build client applications using C, C++, or Fortran, then use MATLAB Engine Applications instead of an Automation server.
 For more information, see Choosing Engine Applications.

 To access COM components from MATLAB, see Use COM Objects in MATLAB.

 |Enable, disable, or report status of MATLAB Automation server|

 |Data from variable in Automation server workspace|